m-labs/artiq/doc/manual/rtio.rst

 Notes:

 * Strictly increasing timestamps never cause sequence errors.
 * Configuring the gateware with more lanes for the RTIO core reduces the frequency of sequence errors.
+* The number of lanes is a hard limit on the number of simultaneous RTIO output events.
 * Whether a particular sequence of timestamps causes a sequence error or not is fully deterministic (starting from a known RTIO state, e.g. after a reset).
 Adding a constant offset to the whole sequence does not affect the result.

 The offending event is discarded and the RTIO core keeps operating.